Migrate from Exodus

 image.png

-a.
-Store your seed phrase in a safe place where you can import it into Cake Wallet in the next section.
-We recommend a few options: - Storing your seed in an end-to-end encrypted password manager like Bitwarden, Proton Pass, or iCloud Keychain - Writing it down and keeping it in a secure place
+• Store your seed phrase in a safe place where you can import it into Cake Wallet in the next section.
+Recommended options:

 image.png